 What should you do if misuse of resources is suspected?

-If misuse of resources is suspected, report the suspicions to the manager or appropriate supervisor, who should then review financial and operational data and use other appropriate techniques to test if the concerns are valid.
+If misuse of resources is suspected, report the suspicions to the appropriate supervisor, who should then review financial and operational data and use other appropriate techniques to test if the concerns are valid.
 If a problem is discovered to be the result of an error or violation of policy, then steps should be taken to correct the error or violation and prevent it from reoccurring.
 If fraud or embezzlement is discovered following a thorough investigation of the matter, then termination of the employee or other action, in accordance with your personnel policies, is often the next step, along with appropriate action to recover stolen resources.